dl1bz/svxlinkdb4rptr/README.md

 This is a rework, not fork, based at codebase https://github.com/FM-POLAND/hs_dashboard_pi (created by SP2ONG, SP0DZ).
 Many thanks to these guys for their excellent work.

+## Preamble

+This dashboard is re-designed for use with public repeaters in hamradio, less for hotspots.
+For hotspots please use the original codebase https://github.com/FM-POLAND/hs_dashboard_pi

 ## Requirements ##
 - a webserver with php activated
 - the webserver needs to be run as user svxlink, otherwise the DTMF controls via webinterface will be not working